califyn/webtoon-llm-analysis/README.md

 (Panel from *Everything is Fine*.)

 To be fair to the LLM, there are not many other horror webtoons, so it might've been forced to classify it with romance, but still...
 The misclassification appears to be significantly less egregious on the [large model](./recommendations_lg.tsv) than the [small model](./recommendations.tsv).
-In fact, the fourth-closest neighbor of *Everything is Fine* in the large model is the other horror comic *Homesick*, and only half are romance.
+In fact, the fourth-closest neighbor of *Everything is Fine* in the large model is the other horror comic *Homesick*, and only two of these four neighbors are romance.
 Scale is all you need?

-If I were to optimize this analysis, I'd definitely use a multimodal method.
+If I were to optimize this analysis, I'd definitely use a multimodal method that incorporates the images as well.
 But for today I'm just interested in slapping an LLM on it and calling it a day.

 ### What does it tell us?

-Here's the embeddings of each of the 48 webtoons with PCA, colored by genre:
+Here's the embeddings of each of the 48 webtoons reduced to two dimensions with PCA, colored by genre:

 ![PCA result of large model's embeddings](./dimensionality_reduced_lg.png)